foundry-vtt-community/wiki.js/basics/Compendia.md

 4. Open up the module installation dialog in Foundry, paste the manifest into the Manifest URL field, and click Install.
 5. Open your world and activate the module in that world.
 Module-based compendiums will be locked by default, so you will need to unlock them to add your content to them.

-For more info on shared compendiums, and how to make one yourself from scratch, you can watch the video from discord user unsoluble [here](https://www.youtube.com/watch?v=Q23cJJ36kX8).
+For more information on shared compendiums, and how to make one yourself from scratch, you can watch the video from discord user unsoluble [here](https://www.youtube.com/watch?v=Q23cJJ36kX8).